Bevia/GridViewJson/README.md

 # GridViewJson
-Android Grid example.
+Android GridView example.
 Images and data both taken from Assets.
 The data is retrived from JSON file in assets.

 Dependencies you will need (included in the code)